padillla/padillla.github.io/about/index.md

 include, computer science, sociology and others.

-Currently working as an IT Specialist at [NI](http://www.ni.com/).
+Currently working as an Systems technician at [Transperfect](http://www.transperfect.com/).

 I like to be constanly learning.
 Since I was a kid my passion is deconstruct and rebuild things from scratch.
 Usually leaving some screws out.
 I used to explode dead electronic cards for the mayhem and the toxic smoke they produce, just for the fun of wearing gasmasks.

 This blog is a central place for me to publish my ideas on programming, sociology, mathematics, philosophy, astronomy and all sorts of other things I am interested in and cannot seriously publish elsewhere.
 In the very unlikely case that the Internet cares about my personal development, I might post some progress in some projects I am working on.

 Among many things I love doing, [I try to bike at least 60km every week](https://www.strava.com/athletes/11810919), and plan to improve as long as time allows it.
 Follow me on strava.
 Its very rewarding.